nathsundin/HAAS-Brazil-IRT-approach/README.md

 Factor Analysis was performed in Jamovi version 2.3 (AFE_AFC_PCA.sav.html)

-HAAS.rds is the data file for reproducibility.
+HAAS.rds is the blinded data file for reproducibility.